Millions of Dollars Recovered for Victims of Medical Negligence

 Other damages may include loss of enjoyment of life, compensation for disability or disfigurement, and loss of parental support.
 We can go over the details of your case and help you determine your true damages.

 Once we have accepted your medical malpractice case, our personal injury team in Syracuse will conduct a thorough investigation.
 We examine all related documents, including medication records, x-ray reports, and lab test results.

 We interview witnesses who may be able to provide supporting evidence of negligence.
 And we consult medical experts who can help us determine whether standards of care were followed.

 If you believe you or a loved one has been a victim of medical malpractice, it's important to talk to an experienced medical malpractice attorney as soon as possible.

-Learn about your legal options during a free consultation with one of our attorneys.
+Learn about your legal options during a free consultation with one of our personal injury attorneys.
 Simply contact us to set up an appointment.
-If you can't make it to our Syracuse office, we can come out to meet you.
+If you can't make it to our Syracuse law office, we can come out to meet you.

 - Ask Questions.
 If you're not sure why a procedure was done or why something went wrong, ask your doctor.
 Don't be afraid to ask specific questions.
 Write down the doctor's answers.

 - Write Down an Account of What Happened.
 Start with the symptoms you first experienced and include the doctors you saw, tests you were given, and treatment you received.
 Also, write down what you believe the negligence was.
 Include dates and times if you remember them.

 - Consult a Medical Malpractice Attorney.
 During a consultation, a lawyer can review the details of your case and advise you on what to do next.

 How long will my medical malpractice claim take?